-Ayun Stream Nature Reserve offers an excellent nature hike during which you will visit four waterfalls (Iyon, Mill, Eshed, and Tanur).
-Let’s begin!
+Ayun Stream Nature Reserve offers an excellent nature hike.
+The trip takes you along the stream and four waterfalls: Tanur, Iyon, Mill, and Eshed.
+Let’s begin exploring!

 Note: Nahal Ayun, Ayun River, and Iyon Stream all refer to Ayun Stream.

 Ayun Stream Nature Reserve is located near Israeli’s Northernmost Town, Metula.

 Map of the area:

 If you are reaching by car, enter “Ayun Stream Nature Reserve” into Waze or Google Maps, and it will take you to the main entrance – the lower parking.
 But keep in mind there are two entrances to this nature reserve.
 And if you want to take the long hike, then enter “Weiss Grove” into Waze (or just the following coordinates: (33.282099,35.582603)).
 See the Trails section below for additional information.

 Note: you can click on the map to enlarge it.